 This command is used to display additional information about the error situation which has occurred last.

-When Natural displays an error message, it may in some cases be that this
+When Natural displays an error message, it may in some cases be that

-turn may have been caused by yet another error, etc.).
+in turn may have been caused by yet another error, etc.).
 In such cases, the

 LASTMSG command allows you to trace the issued error

 back to the error which has originally caused the error situation.